Mohamed-Mostafa7/Contacts/README.md

   <img src="https://cdn2.iconfinder.com/data/icons/circle-icons-1/64/contacts-512.png" alt="Products Viewr logo" width="30%">
 </p>

-  Contacts is an app that allow the user to create contact that contains name, number, and image then store, edit, and add it to mobile locally using Cord Data.
+  Contacts is an app that allow the user to create contact that contains name, number, and image then store, edit, and delete it from mobile locally using Cord Data.
   It allow users also to share their contact with anyone using QR Code.

 ## Installation